astronomer/astro-docs/enterprise/stable/06_manage-astronomer/02_manage-platform-users.md

 ---
-title: "Astronomer Enterprise User Management"
+title: "Manage Users on Astronomer Enterprise"
-navTitle: "Manage Platform Users"
+navTitle: "Platform User Management"
-description: "Adding users, enabling public sign-ups, platform roles and permissions, and adding system administrators."
+description: "How to add and customize user permissions on the platform, enable public sign-ups and add system administrators."
 ---

 ## Overview